wp-plugins/format-media-titles/readme.txt

 2. Same media upload with 'Format Media Titles' Plugin activated.
 No need to manually edit title anymore!

 == Changelog ==

+*0.25*

+* Added option to automatically add formatted title to the image ALT field.
+* Now fully translatable!
+* Minor tweaks to the plugin options page.

 *0.21*